codigo-magallanes/txt2json/README.md

   }
 }
 ```

 It contains the details of the sources where the data is obtained from.
 The code adds new properties with data of the _Sun_ and of the _Moon_

 ## Data text files

 The info has been copied from the websites and pasted to a plain text file.

+## To do

+I don't think I will fix it but I want to keep the code for the different solutions found to create it.

+ - Data of the Sun is not well formated (date not recognized).
+ - It prints the first documento of the Sun twice

 ## Notes

 All help is well appreciated.